Cyberpunk creator Mike Pondsmith, Geoff Keighley, Siobhan Reddy to light up GamesBeat metaverse event

 Breaking the 4th wall

-A discussion on how game technologies are welcoming new audiences into virtual worlds
+A discussion on how game technologies are welcoming new audiences into virtual worlds.

 Bruce Grove of Polystream